Dalhousie withdraws complaint against student over Canada 150 post

-Dalhousie University is withdrawing a complaint against a student leader who criticized "white fragility."
+Dalhousie University is withdrawing a complaint against a student leader who criticized "white fragility" during a campus controversy over Canada 150 celebrations.

-The Halifax university had faced a stiff backlash for launching the formal disciplinary process against Masuma Khan for a profane Facebook post, igniting fierce debate about free speech, inclusion and equity on campus.
+The Halifax university had faced a stiff backlash for taking disciplinary action against Masuma Khan for a profane Facebook post, igniting fierce debate about free speech, inclusion and equity on campus.

 Arig al Shaibah, vice-provost of student affairs, said Wednesday the university's code of conduct may not place two core institutional values – freedom of speech and the prevention of demeaning and intimidating behaviour – in sufficient and proper context.

+"There were enough questions and concerns about whether and how we balance these two fundamental principles, and I thought it was wise to withdraw the process so that we could have some thoughtful reflection and examination of that question," she said in an interview.

-She said the case has prompted the university to examine ways to resolve the complaint outside of the regular senate disciplinary process.
+The administrator said the case has prompted the university to examine ways to resolve the complaint outside of the regular senate disciplinary process.

+The complaint stems from a Dalhousie Student Union decision to not endorse Canada Day celebrations or hold celebratory events on campus in solidarity with Indigenous Peoples.

+The decision prompted outcry from some groups, like the Nova Scotia Young Progressive Conservatives, who said in a Facebook post the student union "should be helping instill pride in our country, not boycott it on our most significant national holiday."

-Khan's Facebook post, which called for supporting Indigenous protests aimed at Canada 150 celebrations, ended with the hashtags "whitefragilitycankissmyass" and "whitetearsarentsacred."
+Khan's response, which questioned why she should be proud of Canada's colonial past and "400 years of genocide," ended with the hashtags "whitefragilitycankissmyass" and "whitetearsarentsacred."

-Al Shaibah said she understood the comments were an effort to "passionately express allyship for Indigenous peoples and name the legacy of colonialism," but she said she also had to validate other students' reasonable expectation to engage in campus debate "without being demeaned and derogated by a student leader."
+Al Shaibah said she understood the comments were an effort to "passionately express allyship for Indigenous peoples and name the legacy of colonialism."

+But she said she also had to validate other students' reasonable expectation to engage in campus debate "without being demeaned and derogated by a student leader."

 When Khan rejected an informal resolution to the complaint put forward by the university, the matter was referred to a senate discipline committee.

-But the rising tensions prompted the university to withdraw the complaint Wednesday.
+But rising tensions prompted the university to withdraw the complaint Wednesday.

 "Having considered and weighed all of the events of the last few weeks, and particularly the last couple of days, at this time, with the endorsement of the officers of senate and with the knowledge of the complainant and witnesses, I am withdrawing the complaint," al Shaibah said in a statement.